Digital accessibility is more than just a tickbox in a brief; it can be the deciding factor in whether your site is successful, or not.

 Designing with accessibility in mind means designing for this reality.
 It means recognising that your audience is wider, more variable, and less predictable than a persona document can ever capture.
 Products that respect this tend to perform better across the board – not just for accessibility metrics, but for engagement, conversion, and trust.

 The strongest digital work doesn’t announce its accessibility.
-It feels straightforward, usable, and considerate.
-That only happens when accessibility is treated as a key objective – not an optional extra, and not something bolted on once the decisions are already locked in.
+It feels straightforward, usable, and considered.
+That only happens when accessibility is treated as a core objective – not an optional extra, not a compliance exercise, and not something bolted on once the decisions are already locked in.